foreverfl/vscode/docs/languages/polyglot.md

 ## Getting started

-1. To create your first polyglot notebook, open the Command Palette (`kb(workbench.action.showCommands)`) and select **Polyglot Notebooks: Create new blank notebook**, select `.ipynb`, and select the language you'd like to start with.
+1. To create your first polyglot notebook, open the Command Palette (`Ctrl+Shift+P`) and select **Polyglot Notebooks: Create new blank notebook**, select `.ipynb`, and select the language you'd like to start with.

    You can also create a notebook by creating a new file and giving it the extension `.ipynb`.
 In this case, make sure that **.NET Interactive** is selected as the kernel of the notebook in the top right.